 Something to think about

 The bottom line is people may believe in different things (even within our own faith) but we know how to live; truthfully, with integrity and justly.
-It can be a tricky mix but if we act out of love the rest often falls in place.
+It can be a tricky mix but if we act out of love, the rest often falls into place.

 Something to do